Frequently Asked Questions

 Why does the Rescue Squad need fingerprints and criminal background checks?

-What can I expect after I submit the application?
+What can I expect after I apply?

 What can I expect from the Interview?